joeldemontigny/project-sports-analytics-NHL-2.0/README.md

 #- Game-by-Game data should provide more gandular analysis.
 #- Nationality counts per team per season dropped considerably in 2012 and began to increase season following.
 Analysis of this is required
 #- Statistical comparison for the Stanley Cup Finals only.
 This would create far more variability and likely easier to identify trends and key statistic differentials.

+## How to access the index.html
+First download the folder called 'NHLStats'.
+Open you terminal and 'cd' into where the 'NHL' folder is located in your computer.
+Then in the terminal type in, 'python -m http.server'.
+It should show, 'Serving HTTP on :: 8000'.
+Go to your browser and type in the search bar, 'localhost8000'.
+This will display the dashboard.

 ## Team Members
 Ravina Kolsawala